New and expanded consumer protections, additional financial help, and more flexible enrollment are here.

 Increase in Tax Penalties for No Health Insurance

 In California, people must have coverage or pay a tax penalty (unless they qualify for an exemption).
-These tax penalties for not being insured have increased in 2022, adjusted for inflation.
-Californians without coverage for the entire year will pay a minimum penalty of $800 per adult and $400 per dependent child under the age of 18.
+These tax penalties for not being insured generally increase each year adjusted for inflation.
+For 2022, Californians without coverage for the entire year will likely pay a minimum penalty of $800 per adult and $400 per dependent child under the age of 18.
 A family of four who goes the whole year with no coverage will owe a minimum of $2,400 come tax time.
 You can use the tax penalty calculator to estimate what you may owe if you don’t have health insurance.

 No More Surprise Medical Bills